 Will my distance learning programme be recognised for the Weiterbildungszeit?

 Usually yes, if it comprises at least 20 ECTS per semester at a recognised university.
+The fact that a distance programme has few in-person dates is not a reason for rejection: what counts is the workload.
 Confirm the exact conditions with the AMS before applying.